 Now let's take a look at community property.
-And specifically how it applies in California.
+And specifically how it applies in California and Washington State.

-Much like with equitable distribution, many people think property and debts must be divided 50-50 in a community property state like California.
+Much like with equitable distribution, many people think property and debts must be divided 50-50 in a community property state like California or Washington.

 But that's not necessarily true.

 If you mediate, you and your spouse can come to any agreement you both find fair.
 Even if it's not 50-50!

 And much like with equitable distribution, you need to determine what is "in" (community property) and "out" (separate property.)
 Which is not as easy to do as you might think!

 So whether you live in an equitable distribution state or a community property state, unlike in a DIY divorce, a mediator can help you and your wife decide what's in, what's out and what's fair.